 Whether it's legality around animal habitats or neighbourly disputes, over-eager gardening can land you in hot water with the authorities if you don't do your due diligence.
 To help you navigate the legal landscape, read our handy guide, below, for all the hedge cutting rules and laws you should be following.

 Alongside noise complaints and parking feuds, hedgerow squabbles can easily drive a wedge between you and your neighbours.
 If the hedge separates you and your neighbour's property, it can be tricky to determine who is liable.
 To make sure you don't run into any disputes mid-task, pop over to your neighbour's for a friendly chat.
 You'll be able to informally discuss your plans - and, hopefully, avoid any hedge-related disagreements.
 If necessary, bring your property's deeds along so you can point out your boundary lines.

 There may be situations, however, where the deed does not specify clear boundaries.
 In this case, rather than drawing battle lines over unclaimed land, you and your neighbour should make an informal boundary agreement.
 You can find out more information about the formalities at gov.uk.

-With negotiations over and borders established, you can finally put your hedge trimmer to use, cutting any branches or roots that encroach on those boundaries.
+With negotiations over and borders established, you can finally put your cordless hedge trimmer to use, cutting any branches or roots that encroach on those boundaries.
 You need to be careful though: if you trim hedges too zealously and cut into your neighbour's side, even accidentally, you could be taken to court for damaging their property.

 TOP TIP: Be extra cautious when it comes to trimming tree branches - they could be protected by a Tree Preservation Order.
 That means it is illegal to cut down, uproot or trim the tree, so make sure you check with the council before making any amendments.